designing access & inclusion

 From a young age, I devoured countless stories between paperback covers and title cards to the point that I became fluent in speed-reading rapid-fire The Tatami Galaxy subtitles.
 To me, stories are human news, our raison d’etre — our reason for existence.

 Narratives cannot exist without relationships.
 When I engage in thoughtful conversations with people from diverse backgrounds, I travel to their worlds as a humble tourist.
-My identity as a d/Deaf & hard of hearing Chinese American woman contributes to my curiosity and appreciation for people’s unique experiences, narratives, and relationships.
+My identity as a d/Deaf and hard of hearing Chinese American woman contributes to my curiosity and appreciation for people’s unique experiences, narratives, and relationships.

 Because I recognize and experience exclusion and differences, I advocate for inclusive design and accessibility in everything I do, from community-based participatory research to group facilitation.
 I believe in creating and sustaining opportunities for people to live — to thrive — to share their experiences, no matter what they are or where they come from.